-Here we are talking about chips, as in deep-fried potato chips, aka fries outside of the UK and Ireland.
-I am not talking about potato crisps – again outside the UK – known as potato chips.
+Here we are talking about chips, as in deep-fried double or even triple-cooked thick-cut British-style potato chips.
+French fries are thin-cut continental-style chips.
+Neither am I talking about potato crisps – again outside the UK – known as potato chips.
 Confusing I know.

 Chips are a British institution with Brits working their way through half a billion meals containing homemade chips each year.